 One of the most critical components of successful towing is proper weight distribution.
-A weight distribution hitch will shift the weight of the hitch from the front of the trailer forward towards the rear of the vehicle.
-When the weight is evenly distributed the trailer will be less likely to sway, promoting a much safer and smoother ride.
+A weight distribution hitch is an accessory that goes into a trailer hitch to create balance and stability when towing a trailer.
+It shifts the weight of the hitch from the front of the trailer toward the rear of the vehicle.
+There are different hitch sizes, depending on your vehicle and its towing capacity:

 Ensuring that you stay within your manufacturer’s towing capacity is incredibly important for your safety and other drivers on the road.
-However, a weight distribution hitch can increase the towing efficiency of your vehicle, and here is why:
+Towing with a weight distribution hitch in Calgary can increase the towing efficiency of your vehicle, and here’s why.

-2. You will have safer steering and braking abilities when towing with a weight distribution hitch because the weight your vehicle is towing is more even.
+- Offers safer steering and braking abilities – As the name suggests, a weight distribution hitch evens out the weight that your vehicle is towing.
 So, instead of putting stress on the back of the vehicle to control the direction and speed of the trailer, the whole body of the vehicle will be doing the work.
-Imagine pulling a wheelbarrow hunched over and close to the ground, your body is going to quickly fatigue because your arms and back are doing most of the work.
+Imagine pulling a wheelbarrow hunched over and close to the ground – your body is going to quickly fatigue because your arms and back are doing most of the work.

 What is GVWR?